Tom Carper: 2018

+2024

+On May 22, 2023, Carper announced that he would not seek reelection in 2024.
+In his press conference, Carper endorsed U.S. Representative Lisa Blunt Rochester.

+2025

+Senator Carper retired from the United States Senate on January 3, 2025.
+He was the last remaining combat veteran of the Vietnam War serving in the U.S. Senate.

 Tenure

 Carper served with the Democratic minority in the 108th and 109th Congresses and was part of the Democratic majority in the 110th Congress.
 At the beginning of the 107th Congress, the Democratic Party was in the minority, but later held the majority.
-Carper is a member of the moderate Democratic Leadership Council (DLC), of which he serves as vice chair.
+Carper was a member of the moderate Democratic Leadership Council (DLC), of which he served as vice chair.
 In 2004, Carper became part of the Senate Democratic leadership.
 As a member of a four-person "Executive Committee", he is one of four deputy whips.
 David Broder of The Washington Post has called Carper "a notably effective and non-partisan leader, admired and trusted on both sides of the aisle."

 During the January 6 United States Capitol attack, Carper said he did not support invoking the Twenty-fifth Amendment to the United States Constitution or impeachment of Trump.
 But hours later, he called on Trump to resign.
 He also called the attackers "domestic terrorists".
 That evening, he voted to certify the 2021 United States Electoral College vote count.

 Committee assignments

+Carper's committee assignments for the 118th Congress are as follows: